amazeeio/docs/step_by_step_guides/grant_amazeeio_access_to_sourcecode.md

 ## Other / Generic Git Hosting
 You're using a private installation of Gitlab, AWS Git repositories or something else we didn't come up with yet?

-No worries, we only need reed access on the repository so we will provide you with a SSH Public-Key which then needs to be granted access.
+No worries, we only need read access on the repository so we will provide you with a SSH Public-Key which then needs to be granted access.

 Feel free to get in touch with us on slack or via `support@amazee.io` and we help you getting the repository access in line.